kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are two aspects to this problem:
   1. Knowing the encoding of the source file: calibre tries to guess what character encoding your source files use, but often, this is impossible, so you need to tell it what encoding to use.
 This can be done in the GUI via the :guilabel:`Input character encoding` field in the :guilabel:`Look & Feel` section.
 The command-line tools all have an :option:`--input-encoding` option.
   2. When adding HTML files to calibre, you may need to tell calibre what encoding the files are in.
-To do this go to :guilabel:`Preferences->Advanced->Plugins->File Type plugins` and customize the HTML2Zip plugin, telling it what encoding your HTML files are in.
+To do this go to :guilabel:`Preferences->Plugins->File Type plugins` and customize the HTML2Zip plugin, telling it what encoding your HTML files are in.
 Now when you add HTML files to calibre they will be correctly processed.
 HTML files from different sources often have different encodings, so you may have to change this setting repeatedly.
 A common encoding for many files from the web is ``cp1252`` and I would suggest you try that first.
 Note that when converting HTML files, leave the input encoding setting mentioned above blank.
 This is because the HTML2ZIP plugin automatically converts the HTML files to a standard encoding (utf-8).

 What's the deal with Table of Contents in MOBI files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~